PiBrewing/cbpi4-BM_Steps/README.md

 Changelog:

+** 02.04.21:

+- 2nd degree polynomial model to predict ECD of cooldown
+- Added Actor to cooldown step to trigger magnetic valve is required.
+No selection won't trigger anything and step will run as passive step

 ** 28.03.21:

-- Added Parameter to Cooldown Step to calulate estimated completion time (ECT). -> Notifications on ECT are send with Interval frequency
+- Added Parameter to Cooldown Step to calculate estimated completion time (ECT). -> Notifications on ECT are send with Interval frequency
 - Notifications are changed for mash steps and boil step. -> On Timer start, estimated end time will be send as notification

 ** 24.03.21: